nimal96/Shopping-List-using-ASP.net-with-javascript-jquery-and-html/README.md

 This is an initial project of mine whcih is used to get familiar with the .net applications and also jquery.

+The website is build using the C# framework .net and it is mainly focus on add new items to the shopping list.
+The website is mainly interact with the users with the main features in it.
+So you can contribute to the website by fork this repository, then clone the repository and make necessary changes to the website and then give a pull request !!!